yshaikh06/Build-Anything/README.md

 A sample output if all runs smoothly may look like this:
 ![Sample Output](assets/sample_output_img.png)

+### Step 8) VERY ENCOURAGED BUT NOT REQUIRED (just try it!)

+Our model is now running locally but there is an extra step to go completely public, and that is to deploy it to the cloud.
+With a few simple commands, we can do this.
+Here is the one line needed to be pasted.
+Change the various instances to match your name and label preferences.

+    az container create -g n8n-rg -n n8n-agent --image n8nio/n8n:latest --os-type Linux --cpu 1 --memory 2 --ports 5678 --dns-name-label n8n-agent-yusuf --ip-address Public --environment-      variables N8N_HOST=0.0.0.0 N8N_PORT=5678 N8N_PROTOCOL=https

+    OR (in a list version)

+    az container create -g n8n-rg -n n8n-agent `
+    --image n8nio/n8n:latest `
+    --os-type Linux `
+    --cpu 1 `
+    --memory 2 `
+    --ports 5678 `
+    --dns-name-label n8n-agent-yusuf `
+    --ip-address Public `
+    --environment-variables N8N_HOST=0.0.0.0 N8N_PORT=5678 N8N_PROTOCOL=https

+Doing this allows the model to be accessible publicly instead of just locally!
+Congratulations!

 ### Conclusions/Final Thoughts

 As we have stated, workflows can be very complex or as simple as they need to.
 This project showed us that a small workflow can accomplish quite a lot and automate very important things for us.
 In regard to the environment overall, I encourage you to explore more with different nodes and see what kind of projects you can make!
 There are many different tools and automation techniques that can be done.